javascript-tutorial/en.javascript.info/2-ui/1-document/05-basic-dom-node-properties/article.md

 ## More properties

-DOM elements also have additional properties, many of them provided by the class:
+DOM elements also have additional properties, in particular those that depend on the class:

 - `value` -- the value for `<input>`, `<select>` and `<textarea>` (`HTMLInputElement`, `HTMLSelectElement`...).
 - `href` -- the "href" for `<a href="...">` (`HTMLAnchorElement`).